Non-Abelian Chiral Spin Liquid on the Kagome Lattice: Decoupling the spin-spin interactions

 \section{Decoupling the spin-spin interactions}

-In this section we explain why we can use the mean-field parameters $\chi,\Delta$ as variational parameters.
-It is known that the two-body spin interactions can be written in forms of fermions as\cite{LiuZhouTuWenNg2012,LiuZhouNgExt}:
+This section is devoted to explain why the mean-field parameters $\chi,\Delta$ can be used as variational parameters.
+It is known that the two-body spin interactions can be written using fermionic operators as \cite{LiuZhouTuWenNg2012,LiuZhouNgExt}: